-- 1. Verify that NFS flags are on. - By default, the nfs and autofs (or automount) flags are set to on.
-To verify that they are on, give the chkconfig command and check its output (see instruction 2 of "Setting Up an NFS Client" in this chapter for sample chkconfig output). - 2.
-If the command output shows that nfs and autofs (or automount) is set to off, give either of these sets of commands to reset them, then reboot:
+1. Verify that NFS flags are on.

+By default, the nfs and autofs flags are set to on.
+To verify that they are on, give the chkconfig command and check its output (see instruction 1 of "Setting Up an NFS Client" in this chapter for sample chkconfig output).
+If either flag is set to off, or you wish to use automount, use one of these sets of commands to reset it, then reboot:

 '''

 /etc/chkconfig nfs on

-/etc/chkconfig autofs on
+/etc/chkconfig automount on

 or

 /etc/chkconfig nfs on

-/etc/chkconfig automount on
+/etc/chkconfig autofs on

 '''

-3. Verify that the default configuration is working:
+2. Verify that the default configuration is working: